Skip to content Norwegian Medical Products Agency Norwegian Medical Products Agency

 Page contents

-A clinical trial is conducted to determine how a medicine works, what side effect it may have, and how it is metabolised in the body.
-The medicines being studied can include both new medicines that are under development, as well as already approved medicines with marketing authorisation in Norway.
+A clinical trial is conducted to determine how a medicinal product works, what side effects it may cause, and how it is metabolised in the body.
+The medicinal products being investigated may be new drugs that are under development or drugs that are already approved and in use.

-- To discover or verify the clinical, pharmacological or other pharmacodynamic effects of one or more medicinal products; and/or
+• discover or verify the clinical, pharmacological or other pharmacodynamic effects of one or more medicinal products

-- To identify any adverse reactions to one or more medicinal products; or
+• Identify any adverse reactions to one or more medicinal products

-A clinical trial fulfills the criteria for a clinical study (as above), in addition to the following:
+A clinical trial meets the above criteria for a clinical study, in addition to the following:

-- The decision regarding which treatment the patient receives is predetermined and does not fall within standard clinical practice.
+• the decision on which treatment the patient receives is determined in advance and does not fall within normal clinical practice

-- The decision to prescribe the investigational product is made together with the decision to include the subject in the clinical study; or
+• the decision to prescribe the investigational medicinal product is taken together with the decision to include the subject in the clinical study, or

-A clinical trial is defined as a low-intervention study if it meets all the following criteria:
+A clinical trial is defined as a low-intervention clinical trial if it meets all of the following criteria:

-- Any additional diagnostic or monitoring procedures do not pose more than minimal additional risk or burden to the safety of the subjects compared to normal clinical practice in other Member States.
+• the diagnostic or monitoring procedures pose no more than minimal additional risk or burden to the safety of the subjects compared to normal clinical practice.

 Non-interventional studies assess health outcomes in a group of patients receiving standard treatment.

-For the assessment of application requirements or approval of non-interventional studies, please contact the Regional Committees for Medical and Health Research Ethics (REK).
+For the assessment of application requirements of non-interventional studies, please contact the Regional Committees for Medical and Health Research Ethics (REK).

 Who Can Participate in Clinical Trials?